 - Estimate the public pension that will be received in retirement .
 It is decisive to look for the income supplement or private pension that we will need for that moment.
 It is noteworthy that the public pension is a dynamic variable until the day of retirement and, therefore, during the savings constitution period, we must contemplate and adjust forecasts to the different changing periods (for example, now the last 19 years of contribution for the calculation of the public pension; before there were 8 and the trend will be to consider the entire professional career).

 - Calculate other future income that may be received .
-Possible earnings from real estate, interest earned on savings, and other investments or inheritances expected to be received.
+Possible earnings from real estate, interest earned on savings, and other s or inheritances expected to be received.

 - Calculate the liability .
 Make a list that includes mortgages, home equity loans, and other credits.
 Debts need to be subtracted from assets to determine net worth.